dice2o/BingGPT/README.md

 - Sign in to your Microsoft account
 - Start chatting

 **Note: VPN is required when launching the app if new Bing is not available in your area.
-Make sure `bing.com` and its subdomains are included in proxy rules.
-You can exit VPN while chatting.**
+Make sure `bing.com` and its subdomains are included in proxy rules.**

 ## Features